Returning to LSE

 If you encounter difficulties re-enrolling online, you may find the answer to your question on the Online FAQ webpage.

-If you still cannot find the answer to your question, please contact the Registration team via the SSC online enquiry form
+If you cannot find the answer to your question, please contact us via the SSC online enquiry form